netotorres1/Arch/README.md

 # Arch Studio multi-page website

-This is a challenge on the Frontend Mentor website, where I was able to put my knowledge into practice and demonstrate my skills with the technologies used.
+<p>This is a challenge on the Frontend Mentor website, where I was able to put my knowledge into practice and demonstrate my skills with the technologies used.</p>
+<b>The project code can be found in the Brach master</b>

 <h2>Technologies Used</h2>